Harry R. Jacobson, M.D. Co-founder & Director

 Co-founder & Director

-Dr. Jacobson is a Co-founder and Director of Vertex, as well as a Co-founder and Partner in both TriStar Technology Ventures and Epiphany Health Ventures and a Partner in MedCare Investment Funds.
+Dr. Jacobson is a Co-founder and Director of Vertex, as well as a Co-founder and Partner in both TriStar Technology Ventures and Epiphany Health Ventures, and a Partner in MedCare Investment Funds.
 Prior to this, Dr. Jacobson was Vice Chancellor for Health Affairs at Vanderbilt University and the CEO of Vanderbilt University Medical Center (VUMC).
-VUMC consists of a Medical School, Nursing School, and a health care system.
-During Dr. Jacobson’s 11+ year tenure, VUMC revenues grew from $750 million to $2.5 billion, its Federally-funded (NIH) research program moved from 24th to the top 10 in the country, it opened over $1 billion of newly constructed facilities, it was recognized as a “most-wired” hospital as well as a U.S. News and World Report honor-roll hospital, and, most recently, as a Fortune 100 top place to work.
+VUMC consists of a Medical School, Nursing School and a healthcare system.
+During Dr. Jacobson’s 11+ year tenure, VUMC revenues grew from $750 million to $2.5 billion, its federally-funded (NIH) research program moved from 24th to the top 10 in the country, it opened over $1 billion of newly constructed facilities, it was recognized as a “most-wired” hospital, as well as a U.S. News and World Report honor-roll hospital, and, most recently, as a Fortune 100 top place to work.
 Dr. Jacobson has been a successful investor and entrepreneur having founded or co-founded ten companies.
-In addition, in his role at VUMC he participated in the oversight of technology transfer operations which resulted in the creation of over 30 companies.
+In addition, in his role at VUMC, he participated in the oversight of technology transfer operations, which resulted in the creation of over 30 companies.
 Notable co-founded companies include Contact Software (the developer of Act!, the world’s leading contact management software), acquired by Symantec (SYMC:NASDAQ); Renal Care Group (RCG:NYSE), a leading dialysis service company, acquired recently by Fresenius (FMS:NYSE); Ambulatory Services of America (currently privately held), a diversified outpatient ancillary services provider, currently providing dialysis and radiation oncology services; CeloNova Biosciences, a medical device company with two CE-approved and IFDA-approved products (coronary stent and embolic microspheres).
 Dr. Jacobson has been both a formal and informal advisor to several venture and private equity funds.
-Currently he serves on the Board of Directors of Kinetic Concepts (KCI:NYSE), Ingram Industries and SpecialtyCare, Inc, as well as Device Innovation Group and Diabetes Care Group, which are two of TriStar’s portfolio companies.
-He was also recently named Chairman of the Board of digiChart, Inc. Dr. Jacobson received his M.D. from the University of Illinois and completed his medical residency at Johns Hopkins Hospital.
+He was also recently named Chairman of the Board of Artemis (formerly digiChart, Inc.).
+Dr. Jacobson received his M.D. from the University of Illinois and completed his medical residency at Johns Hopkins Hospital.
 He then completed his specialty training in Nephrology at the University of Texas Southwestern Medical Center.

 Brian P. Laden, Ph.D.